-Students who wish to request to transfer to a different MSSW campus should start by talking with their Advisor/Major professor, and then proceed by following the steps outlined in the College's Student Handbook.
+Students who wish to request to transfer to a different MSSW campus should start by talking with their Advisor, and then proceed by following the steps outlined in the College's Student Handbook.

 Students who are in the online MSSW program may experience serious extenuating circumstances that triggers a need to move, while still hoping to remain in the Online MSSW program.
-A student in this situation should immediately request this move using this online form: https://forms.gle/PKmv8zzUa3rpUet36.
+A student in the online MSSW program who needs to move but plans to remain in the online MSSW program should immediately request this move using this online form: https://forms.gle/PKmv8zzUa3rpUet36.
 If needed, the Field Director will meet with the student to hear the student's request and review the risks associated with a move while in the MSSW program.
 If the student's request is approved, the student may be transferred to a different UT field coordinator that serves that part of the country.

 When students are moving to a new location, field planning will not begin until the student's request to move/transfer has been approved.
+Moving while in the MSSW program can lead to delays related to field placement.

-7.0 Pre-placement Requirements
+7.0 Pre-Placement Requirements

-7.01 Screening procedure requirements
+7.1 Screening Procedure Requirements

 Most organizations require students to undergo additional screening procedures or provide specific health records or legal documents as a condition of placement.
 The specific background checks, screening procedures, and records requirements are stipulated by the agencies.

 Criminal background checks may include fingerprints, online records checks, or local law enforcement background checks.
-Medical records may include immunization records, proof of insurance, physical exams, and results of TB skin tests and drug screens.
+Medical records may include immunization records, proof of health insurance, physical exams, and results of TB skin tests and drug screens.
 Agencies may require specific immunizations as a condition of placement.
 Having this information easily accessible will avoid delays in the start of field placement.